soumenkm/soumenkm.github.io/_posts/2024-07-22-gpt2-from-scratch-part-1.md

 Note the difference between two patterns.
 The first pattern is not capturing the group (if the match is found based on pattern `\s` which means any form of whitespace) as it is not retaining the group in the final result.
 Since we are using capturing group (`r"(...)"`) in the second pattern, It will capture the groups where the pattern is present while retaining the groups into the list.

 The list of words in the result is called _tokens_.
 Note that there is a problem in this tokenization scheme as the list has individual words along with the punctuation.
 If we want to treat a word followed or preceded by punctuation, then the number of unique tokens will be large so the size of _vocabulary_ (list of tokens) will increase exponentially.
 Therefore, we want to treat the punctuations as separate tokens.

-> In _cased_ tokenization scheme, the case sensitivity of tokens matters for example `apple` is different from `Apple` so they will be treated as two different unique tokens.
+> In _cased_ tokenization scheme, the case sensitivity of tokens matters for example `apple` is different from `Apple`, so they will be treated as two different unique tokens.
 However, in _uncased_ tokenization scheme, those two tokens will be treated as one unique token `apple`.

 Now consider a complex tokenization pattern where we want to split the text based on all the punctuation characters, whitespace and digits but at the same time we want to retain the capturing groups as well otherwise, the groups will be lost from the list.